ericwa/ericw-tools/docs/bspinfo.rst

 Synopsis
 ========

-**bspinfo** BSPFILE
+**bspinfo** BSPFILE [BSPFILES]

 Description
 ===========

-**bspinfo** will print a very basic summary of the internal data in *BSPFILE*.
-The BSP version number is printed, followed by one line for each of the data types inside, giving the count and data size in bytes of each data type.

-If the filename *BSPFILE* does not have a .bsp extension, **bsputil** will look for a .bsp file by stripping the file extension from BSPFILE (if any) and appending ".bsp".
+**bspinfo** will print various info about each .bsp file:

+- BSP type
+- list of BSP lumps, the number of objects, and the total size in bytes
+- list of BSPX lumps and their sizes in bytes

+For the purpose of previewing lightmaps in Blender, it will also pack the lightmaps into an atlas and output the following:

+- ``mapname.bsp.geometry.obj`` containing the BSP faces plus the lightmap UV's
+- ``mapname.bsp.lm_0.png``, ``mapname.bsp.lm_1.png``, etc., containing a lightmap atlas per used style number

+For debugging, the bsp is also converted into a JSON representation and written to ``mapname.bsp.json``.

 Author
 ======